Make the Most of Every New Hire for Holiday Jobs

-It’s starting to look a lot like Christmas, even though fall has just arrived.
+It’s starting to look a lot like Christmas, even though it feels like fall has just arrived.
 With this year’s budgets in hand, employers will be checking their lists twice to get the most of every new hire for their holiday jobs.
 Here’s how to make every new hire count.

 Think beyond the holiday season If you want customers to return long after the holiday trim is gone, pay close attention to your hiring process.
 Begin by adjusting job descriptions and job requirements to ensure that you’re attracting candidates that can handle this year’s seasonal needs.